 A full summary of this consultation is provided in the SEP.
 Feedback from stakeholders during the public meetings has been integrated into the ESIA.
-Public disclosure on the EBRD website of key documents for a minimum of 120 days is scheduled to occur between March 2022 to June 2022.
-ESIA documents Volume I to VI will be disclosed via the online locations provided in the table below.
-Complaints can also be addressed via the channels outlined below.
+Public disclosure on the EBRD website of key documents for a minimum of 120 days was undertaken between March 2022 to June 2022.
+ESIA documents Volume I to VI are disclosed via the online locations provided in the table below.
+Complaints, queries or issues can also be addressed via the channels outlined below.
 Copies of this NTS in English, Russian and Uzbek can also be viewed at: